 It must be remembered that the door should be capable of being opened by any person immediately in an emergency.
 Some kinds of locks and latches used on doors may be unsuitable for use by everyone - some people may not be able to operate certain kinds of lever, knob or handle due to dexterity problems.

 Some doors might be secured by locks and keys.
-It considered unacceptable to have a key available nearby or in a red 'break glass' key box to open a fire exit door.
+It considered unacceptable to have a key available nearby or in a red 'break glass' key box to open a fire exit door in a Place of Worship.
 Instead, a thumb-turn should be fitted to the inside of such doors to allow the door to be unlocked quickly by anyone.

 Unwanted use of exit doors

 Unofficial and unwanted use of fire exit doors can be a problem in some premises.
-It might be that people could be looking for a short cut, or want some extra ventilation in hot weather, but the use of fire exit doors can lead to other safety and security implications, not least the safety of children.
+It might be that people could be looking for a short cut, or want some extra ventilation in hot weather.
+The use of fire exit doors can lead to other safety and security implications, not least the safety of children so many people want to restrict the use of these doors.

 There are a number of ways in which the use of fire exit doors can be controlled.
 Breakable straps are available that seal around the panic bar, or can be looped through screwed eyelet fixings.
 These seals break at about 10 to 12kg force, so will break when the door is opened for legitimate reasons.
 Note that cable ties and other non-breakable or home-made securing methods must not be used as these will prevent people using the exit door.